Unity-Technologies/furioos-sdk-js/README.md

 - *Failed to execute 'postMessage' on 'DOMWindow': The target origin (http://....) provided does not match the recipient window's origin ('http://...')*

   This error means that you do not have the correct website URL set on your SDK link, on Furioos side.
-  If the url your are testing the player implementation is `http://localhost:8080`, you must have this url as website url of your SDK link on Furioos (by creating or editing one).
+Your player’s implementation url must match the website URL entered when creating your SDK link on the Furioos side.
+If you’re working locally, remind that you might need to change the URL on the SDK Link, example: http://localhost:8080.